jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 best to protect the security and privacy of their users or customers.
 That's just the same as the case today where we need to consider in-network actors as potential adversaries despite the many examples of network operators who do act primarily in the best interests of their users.
-So this section is not intended as a slur on all or some application developers.

 #### Malware in curated application stores

-Despite the best efforts of curators, so-called App-Stores frequently distribute malware of many kinds and one recent study [@?Curated] claims that simple obfuscation enables malware to avoid detection by even sophisticated operators.
+Despite the best efforts of curators, so-called App-Stores frequently distribute malware of many kinds and one recent study {{Curated}}
+claims that simple obfuscation enables malware to avoid detection by even sophisticated operators.
 Given the scale of these deployments, ditribution of even a small percentage of malware-infected applictions can affect a huge number of people.

 #### Virtual private networks (VPNs)

 Virtual private networks (VPNs) are supposed to hide user traffic to various degrees depending on the particular technology chosen by the VPN provider.
-However, not all VPNs do what they say, some for example misrepresenting the countries in which they provide vantage points. [@?Vpns]
+However, not all VPNs do what they say, some for example misrepresenting the countries in which they provide vantage points {{Vpns}}.

 #### Compromised (home) networks

 What we normally might consider network devices such as home routers do also run applications that can end up being adversarial, for example running DNS and DHCP attacks from home routers targeting other devices in the home.
+One study {{Home}}
-One study [home] reports on a 2011 attack that affected 4.5 million DSL modems in Brazil.
-The absence of software update [@?RFC8240] has been a major cause of these issues and rises to the level that considering this as intentional behaviour by device vendors who have chosen this path is warranted.
+reports on a 2011 attack that affected 4.5 million DSL modems in Brazil.
+The absence of software update {{RFC8240}} has been a major cause of these issues and rises to the level that considering this as intentional behaviour by device vendors who have chosen this path is warranted.